 Drive, hike, or sail your way around Gozo to discover the rustic, untouched side of Malta, where sheep farms rub shoulders with pre-historic sites.

-No airlines fly non-stop from Australia to Malta.
+No airlines fly non-stop between Australia and Malta.

-Qatar Airways is the best airline to fly to Malta from Australia.
+The best airline to fly to Malta from Australia is Qatar Airways.